 The Stanislaus Regional Water Authority (SRWA) partnered with the City of Ceres and the City of Turlock to identify a long-term, reliable drinking water supply to both Cities.

-SRWA has identified the Tuolumne River as the surface water supply that can be used in conjuction with the Cities groundwater sytems.
-The project will provide a diversified regional water supply, allow for drought water management, improve water quality, and help replenish groundwater supplies.
-The Project is currently in the design and
+SRWA identified the Tuolumne River as the surface water supply that can be used in conjuction with the City's groundwater sytems.
+The project provides a diversified regional water supply, allows for drought water management, improves water quality, and helps replenish groundwater supplies.